 How much water should a child drink?

-A simple by-weight estimate to start with — and the everyday signals that matter more than any number.
+A simple by-weight estimate to start with, plus the everyday signals that matter more than any number.

 Kids don't need a complicated hydration plan.
 A weight-based estimate gives you a sensible daily target, and then their thirst and energy fill in the rest.